 In 2013, Xeros developed the concept for applying its technology to the leather industry and conducted a series of feasibility trials at the Institute for Creative Leather Technologies (ICLT) at the University of Northampton.
-The outcome of this early-stage experiments confirmed the ability of beads to act as solid-state diluents, offering uniform distribution of chemicals both on the surface and within the fibre structure of hides.
+The outcome of this early-stage experiments confirmed the ability of polymer spheres to act as solid-state diluents, offering uniform distribution of chemicals both on the surface and within the fibre structure of hides.
 Based on the success of these trials, Xeros was awarded a two-year Knowledge Transfer Partnership (KTP) grant by Innovate UK that led to the filing of four patent applications.

-Xeros publicised the findings of this project for the first time at the Asian International Conference on Leather Science and Technology (AICLST, Okayama, Japan) by demonstrating the advantages of polymer bead assisted leather processing technology that offers significant reductions in water usage, chemical consumption, and generation of resulting effluent to tanners as compared to the conventional processes.
+Xeros publicised the findings of this project for the first time at the Asian International Conference on Leather Science and Technology (AICLST, Okayama, Japan) by demonstrating the advantages of polymer assisted leather processing technology that offers significant reductions in water usage, chemical consumption, and generation of resulting effluent to tanners as compared to the conventional processes.

 In 2015, Xeros established a Joint Development Agreement with Lanxess, a leading leather chemicals company with a turnover of €8 billion, to prove its technology at scale.
 The companies jointly initiated trials with their development partner Wollsdorf Leder Schmidt & Co.
 Ges.m.b.h., a world’s leading automotive leather producers who were awarded Tannery of the year for 2014 by World Leather Magazine.